pckofstad/azure-basic-appservice-setup/README.md

     ```

 ## 6. Create Azure Storage Account
-1. Search and navigate to the "SQL elastic pools" anc click "+ Click"
+1. Search and navigate to the "Storage Accounts" anc click "+ Click"
 2. Select the Resource group that you just created.
 3. Select a name for the storage account, names can be only lower-case letters, max 24 characters.
 4. Location is recommended to be the same as where you are deploying your app to.